claassen/gotest/README.md

 ```

 This will find and run tests in the package specified as well tests in any packages which are sub-directories of the specified package.

+Note that the format of functions in test files required for using `gotest` will not work with `go test`.